Dental Crowns London

 EMAX Dental Crown

-Zirconia is the strongest crown material on the market today.
-The Zirconia material typically used by most manufacturers is atetragonal polycrystalline zirconia, partially stabilized with yttrium oxide.
-Zirconia materials typically have strengths of over 900 MPa.
+Zirconia is widely regarded as the strongest white crown material available.
+The variant most commonly used by most manufacturers is a tetragonal polycrystalline zirconia, partially stabilised with yttrium oxide.
+It delivers exceptional durability, with material strengths typically exceeding 900 MPa.

 Non-Precious Metal Crowns

-These are base metal crowns that contain less than 25% of metal or none.
+These are base metal crowns that contain less than 25% of precious metal or none.
 They often contain large percentages of nickel, cobalt, or chromium.
+This can be used when metal crowns are recommended and when the patient does not want to have a shiny metal, because this material can be made matte.

 High quality affordable dentistry